St Albans: Providing Micro Suction Ear Wax Removal St Albans Hertfordshire AL1 (Now Open!)

 Our private ear wax removal clinic in St Albans also serves clients in Herts, AL1, Radlett, Chiswell Green, Hatfield, Harpenden, Redbourn, Hemel Hempstead, Tyttenhanger, Napsbury, Park Street, Potter's Crouch, Frogmore, Welham GreenColeman Green, Sandridge, Chidwickbury, Bedmond, Brickett Wood, London Colney, Colney Heath, Abbots Langley, Kings Langley, East Hyde, Wheathamstead, Shenleybury, Porters Wood, New Greens, Batchwood, Bernards Heath, Townsend, St Stephens, St Julians, Cottonmill, The Camp, Fleetville, Oaklands, Smallford, Sleapshyde, Marshalswick, Jersey Farm and Leavesden.

-St Albans Microsuction Prices - BEST IN ST ALBANS
+St Albans Microsuction Prices - BEST VALUE IN ST ALBANS

 WE REGRET THAT DUE TO COVID-19 OUR PRICES HAVE GONE UP.
 IN ADDITION TO THE HIGH COST OF PPE, WE MUST NOW SET ASIDE AN ADDITIONAL MINIMUM OF 50% OF THE APPOINTMENT TIME TO DOFF AND DON PPE AND DECONTAMINATE SURFACES IN THE ROOM.
 WE HOPE YOU UNDERSTAND THAT THESE ADDITIONAL MEASURES ARE FOR YOUR SAFETY.